chindris/silverback-template/packages/drupal/silverback_preview_link/README.md

 Decoupled preview with access token.
 Integrates with Silverback autosave.

 This module is inspired by the [Preview Link](https://www.drupal.org/project/preview_link) module but does not depend on it as the use case is different.
 This module
 - is suitable for a decoupled setup
 - handles access based on GraphQL
 - uses silverback_autosave to share instant preview updates
+- integrates with the Gutenberg editor

 Due to the decoupled nature, it does not cover additional logic brought by the Preview Link module:
-- Route subscribers for canonical entity access
+- Most of the route subscribers
 - Entity canonical access control handlers
 - Route provider and Controller for preview links
 - Event subscribers for node canonical redirect